AdobeDocs/analytics.en/help/components/cda/faq.md

 In some situations it is possible that multiple people log in from the same device.
 Examples include a shared device at home, shared PCs in a library, or a kiosk in a retail outlet.

 * **If using a device graph**, the ability to handle shared devices is limited.
 The device graph uses an algorithm to determine ownership of a "cluster", and can change each time that cluster is published.
 Users of the shared device are subject to which cluster they belong to.
-* **If using field-based stitching**, the prop or prop/eVar you choose to help identify logged in users overrides other identifiers.
+* **If using field-based stitching**, the prop or eVar that you choose to help identify logged in users overrides other identifiers.
 Shared devices are considered separate people, even if they originate from the same device.

 ## How does CDA handle situations where a single person has MANY devices/ECIDs?